 For more information on calorific values and how they're calculated, please refer to the National Grid website.

 Economy 7 is a type of electricity tariff that uses different prices for the electricity you use during the day and the electricity you use during the night.
 Typically the electricity you use at night will cost you less than electricity used during the day.
 With Economy 7, the 'night' usually refers to the early hours, between around 1am to 8am, but these hours can vary between suppliers.
-Read more about Economy 7.

 This structure gives you three off-peak hours in the afternoon, two in the evening and five hours overnight.
 The designated hours will change between suppliers.
-Unfortunately we cannot support economy 10 switching on uSwitch.
+Unfortunately we cannot support Economy 10 switching on Uswitch.

-Read more about economy 10 tariffs here.
+Read more about Economy 10 tariffs here.

 On your energy bill, your gas units will be converted to kilowatt hours.
 Please note that the Calorific Value will change depending on your area - so please check your bill for the correct figure.
 Use the following formula to convert units to kWh:

 This works for meters that record hundreds of cubic feet where your gas meter shows 'ft3' next to the reading.
 If your meter measures in cubic meters with an 'm3' next to the reading, then go through the same sum while removing the metric conversion factor of 2.83.

 Example for meter that records hundreds of cubic feet: